ipfabric/docs/docs/IP_Fabric_API/Tutorials/simulate_unicast_path_lookup_using_python.md

 ## Prerequisites

-- we strongly recommend using a virtual environment for development testing
-- install the Python package in your environment:
+We strongly recommend using a virtual environment for development.
+To Install the Python package in your environment:

 ```bash
 pip install ipfabric-diagrams
 ```

+!!! note "SDK Changes coming in v7.0"

+    In SDK version v7.0 `ipfabric-diagrams` will be moved back into `ipfabric` which will remove the requirement for installing separate packages.

 ## Code Snippet